Table of Contents

 Once you reach the falls, you do have the option to continue on this dog-friendly hike.
 However, the rocks become quite slick and slippery as they’re wet.

 9. Stairway to Heaven Trail

-As a heavily trafficked out and back trail, the Stairway to Heaven Trail is located in Wawayanda State Park, New Jersey.
+As a heavily trafficked out-and-back trail, the Stairway to Heaven Trail is located in Wawayanda State Park, New Jersey.
 It boasts beautiful wildflowers and scenic views of Vernon Valley, Kittatinny’s, Catskills, and the Black Dirt region.

-This trail is moderate difficulty.
+This trail is of moderate difficulty.
 Some areas have unsteady rock and boulders throughout the climb.
 You may be required to bushwhack throughout the Appalachian trail, with some difficulties locating the trail as you go down the mountain.

 There are a few cascades and a stunning waterfall throughout this trek.
 There is an unmarked path to follow along the mountain base to the Appalachian Trail, too, making this best suited to those familiar with strenuous hikes.

 This challenging trail is located in El Capitan County Preserve, near Lakeside, California.
 It’s predominately used for mountain biking and hiking and is accessible all year round.

 This trail has the ability to lure in unsuspecting enthusiasts with a simple array of ascents and descents for the first two miles.
 There are beautiful views and enjoyable scenery.
 As you push past the second mile, the hike begins to take on a more challenging pace, with steep descents into drainage.